Silpakorn University Art Centre

 Wat Phra Kaew gleams and glitters with so much colour and glory that its earthly foundations seem barely able to resist the celestial...

-Seemingly hidden in plain sight across from Wat Phra Kaew is this decades-old shophouse restaurant.
-The menu spans Western/Chinese...
+Hidden in plain sight across from Wat Phra Kaew is this decades-old shophouse restaurant.
+The menu spans Western/Chinese dishes (stewed...

 31 Th Na Phra Lan · interesting places nearby

 Thailand’s universities aren’t usually repositories for interesting architecture, but Silpakorn (pronounced sĭn lá þà gorn ), the country’s premier art school, breaks the mould.
 The classical buildings form the charming nucleus of what was an early Thai aristocratic enclave, and the traditional artistic temperament still survives.